F5Networks/f5-ci-docs/docs/marathon/mctlr-manage-bigip-objects.rst

 .. note::

-   .. versionadded:: marathon-bigip-ctlr v1.1.0-beta
+   .. versionadded:: marathon-bigip-ctlr v1.1.0-beta.1

    See the `marathon-bigip-ctlr beta documentation`_ for more information.

-You can use IPAM to assign IP addresses to BIG-IP virtual server objects managed by the |mctlr-long|.
-To do so, configure your IPAM system to set the ``F5_{0}_BIND_ADDR`` F5 Application Label with a chosen IP address.
-The |mctlr| will assign the IP address specific in the application label to the BIG-IP virtual server object associated with the Application.
+The |mctlr-long| has a built-in hook that allows you to integrate an IPAM system using a custom plugin.
+The basic elements required are:

 #.
 Add the F5 application labels for :ref:`unattached pools <mctlr-pool-only>` to the App definition.
+   The |mctlr-long| creates a BIG-IP pool that isn't attached to a virtual server.

 #.
-Set up your IPAM system to add the ``F5_{0}_BIND_ADDR`` and IP address key-value pair to the Application definition as a Label.
+Set your IPAM system to add the ``F5_{n}_BIND_ADDR`` label and IP address to the Application definition.

-The |mctlr-long| discovers the updated App definition, creates a BIG-IP virtual server object for the App, and attaches the pool to the virtual server.
+   This tells the |mctlr-long| to create a BIG-IP virtual server with the designated IP address and attach the pool to it.

 .. _mctlr-downed-apps: